VPC-DevAdmin/Inference_Blueprints/code-translation/README.md

 ## Project Overview

 The **Code Translation** application demonstrates how large language models can be used to translate code between different programming languages.
-It accepts source code in one language, processes it through CodeLlama-34b-instruct, and returns translated code in the target language.
+It accepts source code in one language, processes it through a configurable OpenAI-compatible model endpoint, and returns translated code in the target language.
 This project integrates seamlessly with cloud-hosted APIs or local model endpoints, offering flexibility for research, enterprise, or educational use.
+The default model is `meta-llama/Llama-3.1-8B-Instruct`, but you can point it to other models such as CodeLlama-34b.

 ---